Research and development

 The conversion of old barns to dwellings was commonplace in the 1980's (and still is in some areas) but its effect on resident Barn Owls was unknown.
 In April 1990 we designed a scientific research project to investigate the effect of site loss on the local Barn Owl distribution and status, the usefulness of incorporating provision for Barn Owls into conversions, overall site availability and the rate of site loss due to conversions, decay and demolition.

 One of the important findings of the study was that the resident owls abandoned several sites when one occupied site was lost.
 However, where provision for Barn Owls was incorporated into conversions, the birds generally stayed.
 Following the publication of the full ‘Barn Conversion Research Project Report' we produced the first edition of ‘Barn Owls on Site, a guide for developers and planners' which now in its second edition and published by English Nature (now Natural England).
 Many local authorities have adopted some or all of the Trust's recommendations and often the possible future presence of Barn Owls is considered, and provision for the birds within conversions and other developments is required as part of the planning consent.
 Part of the original research project formed the basis for the Trust's first paper to appear in a scientific journal: Ramsden, D. J. (1998) Effect of barn conversions on local populations of Barn Owl Tyto alba.
 Bird Study 45, 68-76, BTO, Thetford.
+See link >

 The most thorough and up-to-date guidance on Barn Owls and rural developments was published in the Spring of 2009 by BOT, with funding and support by Natural England.
 "Barn Owls and Rural Planning Applications - a Guide" is aimed at applicants, ecologists and planners, indeed anyone involved with rural developments where Barn Owls are or might be an issue and includes detailed information on where, when, how and why provision for Barn Owls should be made during rural developments.
+NOTE following the publication of the government's new Planning Policy Framework our planners guide is currently being updated (2013).

 Major road mortality and its effect on Barn Owl populations